epowsal/orderfile32/README.md

 after test get:

-orderfile32 read 1 million items first time read use 3.9 second. second time read use 3.0 second. badger read 1 million items use 6.5 second. bolt read 0.2 million items use 0.5 second orderfilepeta read 1 million items first read use 6.5 second. second read use 6.1 second.
+orderfile32 read 1 million items first time read use 3.9 second. second time read use 3.0 second.

+badger read 1 million items use 6.5 second.

+bolt read 0.2 million items use 0.5 second.

+orderfilepeta read 1 million items first read.

+use 6.5 second. second read use 6.1 second.

-so if bolt read 1 million item will use 2.5 second. so bolt is the fastest reading database. compare orderfile32 with badger.orderfile32 is almost two times faster than badger. compare orderfilepeta with badger. they almost equal.
+so if bolt read 1 million item will use 2.5 second.

+so bolt is the fastest reading database.

+compare orderfile32 with badger.orderfile32 is almost two times faster than badger.

+compare orderfilepeta with badger. they almost equal.